gridonic/JsonResponse/README.md

 }
 ```

-Run these two commands to install it:
+Run these two commands to install composer and then our library:

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar install